-- This means the amount of HIV in your blood (viral load) is so low that a test can't detect - an undetectable viral Having an undetectable viral load is the best healthy.
+- This means the amount of HIV in your blood (viral load) is so low that a test can't detect - viral load is the best thing you can do to stay healthy.

 STAY UNDETECTABLE

 People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partners through sex.